 “We could have left but … well it didn’t really seem worth it, you know?
 Chaos and gridlock everywhere and we kept asking ourselves, ‘How will we live?’
-I don’t want to sound fatalistic, but we figured if a bomb goes off here, it’ll all be over quickly and if it doesn’t then we want to be close to home.”
-Saying this out loud to a stranger makes her feel vaguely irresponsible.
+I don’t want to sound fatalistic, but we figured if a bomb goes off here, it’ll all be over quickly and if it doesn’t, we’re better off closer to home.”
+Sarah cuts herself off abruptly.
+Why did I say all that?
+She feels irresponsible.
 I’m a bad parent.
 We should have left.
-She’s glad she can’t see Mrs. Cuthbert’s face closely, but she can imagine the judgmental look: she’s seen it several times when the older lady has observed the children, a pursing of the lips and subtle elevation of the nose.
+She’s glad she can’t see Mrs. Cuthbert’s face closely.
+She can imagine the judgmental look she’s seen several times when the older lady has observed the children, a pursing of the lips and subtle elevation of the nose.
 “Children these days,” that look said.

-So her response comes as a surprise: “Makes sense to me.
+She’s surprised instead by the response: “Makes sense to me.
 With what the world’s come to, I don’t know as I care to remain in it anyway.
-But I’m an old lady so my perspective may be skewed.
-Either way, how can one say there’s a right or wrong decision to be made in this … unprecedented … unheard of … ” She’s struggling for the right word, but gives up.
+But I’m an old lady.
+My perspective may be is distorted.
+Either way, how can one say there’s a right or a wrong decision one can make in this … unprecedented … unheard of … ” She’s struggling to retrieve the right word, then gives up.

 “Is that why you decided to stay?,” Nick asks.

-“I wish I could claim I thought it through to that extent.
+“I wish I’d thought it through to that extent.
 That me being here is the result of a rationally thought out decision.
-No, I filled in the blanks with that philosophy shortly after I realized I couldn’t get out of town short of walking.
-I can’t reach my son, I don’t have a car, and by the time I thought to ask one of the neighbors for a ride, almost everyone had already left.
+No, I filled in the blanks with that philosophy when I realized I couldn’t get out of town short of walking.
+I can’t reach my son, I don’t have a car, and by the time I thought to ask one of the neighbors for a ride, everyone had already left.
 Then I started to think things through and decided that this is where I’ve lived for 52 years and this is where I’m going to stay, stubborn old biddy that I am.
-Not that I could walk that far anyway on these legs.”
-She pauses a moment, then continues: “I do hope that we’ve seen all we’re going to see from these terrorists, that perhaps they’ve accomplished what they set out to do and will leave Boston alone.
+Not that I’m capable of walking far on these legs.”
+She pauses a moment before continuing.
+“I do hope that we’ve seen all we’re going to see from these terrorists, that perhaps they’ve accomplished what they set out to do and will leave Boston alone.
 And I find myself thinking terrible thoughts.
 ‘Let it be Los Angeles.’
 ‘Let it be Dallas.’
 ‘Let it be anywhere but here or Seattle where my daughter lives.’
 Then I ask the Lord to forgive me for being so uncharitable and selfish.
-Then I pray that those people who have been afflicted already may find peace, and those who are left don’t suffer.”
+And I pray that those people who have been afflicted already may find peace, and those who are left don’t suffer.”

 “Listen, dear, would you mind helping me to my feet?
-I’m afraid I can’t stand up that well when it’s cool and damp like this.
-I’d like to get a better view, see the sunrise.
-It may be the final time, after all.”
-Nick offers an arm and feels her dry hand against his skin as she rocks herself to her feet.
+I’m afraid I can’t stand up that well when it’s cool and damp.
+I’d like a better view, to see the sunrise.
+This may be the final time, after all.”
+Nick offers an arm and feels her dry skin against his as she rocks herself to her feet.
 “Thank you.
 It’s Nicholas, correct?”

 “Look: the sun.”
 And they all turn and shade their eyes as the brightness cuts low into their faces.